anquanscan/sec-tools/README.md

 [DiscordDataGrabber](https://github.com/Zeczero/DiscordDataGrabber): 🔧 The program that allows you to grab certain info about the victim
 [apple-knowledge](https://github.com/hack-different/apple-knowledge): A collection of reverse engineered Apple things, as well as a machine-readable database of Apple hardware
 [laravel-firewall](https://github.com/akaunting/laravel-firewall): Web Application Firewall (WAF) package for Laravel
 [awesome-phishing](https://github.com/PhishyAlice/awesome-phishing): Collection of resources related to phishing
+[hexo-leancloud-counter-security](https://github.com/theme-next/hexo-leancloud-counter-security): A plugin to fix a serious security bug in leancloud visitor counter for NexT.